 How can we improve qualifications and training of the early years workforce, including childminders?

-Implement the recommendations of the NutbrownReview (2012)
+Implement the recommendations of the NutbrownReview (2012) and give thought to how the disparity between Early Years Teacher Status and Qualified Teacher Status might be addressed.

 Funded training pathways are an important element.
 For self-employed childminders, already on low pay, there is a loss of income while accessing training.
-Group settings experience expense and staffing difficulties where they are unable to recruit staff to cover in order to release staff to access training away from the setting..
+Group settings experience expense and staffing difficulties where they are unable to recruit staff to cover in order to release staff to access training away from the setting.

 What practical things can we do to improve the status of the early years so that people recognise its importance?